typebrigade/typebrigade.com/sponsors.md

 - We take care of the liquor license
 - We take care of getting equal quantities of beer and high-quality sodas
-- The MC will give you two shout-outs during the meetup while your logo is on the screen (once at the beginning, once at the ending)
+- The MC will give you two shout-outs during the meetup while your logo is on the screen (once at the beginning, and once at the end)
-- You’ll get a logo linking to your site on the Meetup page, <!-- in meetup emails announcement to over 500 people --> and this website
+- You’ll get a logo linking to your site on the Meetup page, <!-- , in meetup emails announcement to our mailing list, --> and on this website
 - We’ll hold two reserved spots to the meetup for you or members of your team
 - You can bring swag to give out when we sign people in and during the meetup